zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Pawel says, “All right, last call.”
 “Last call” is sort of your last opportunity to do something.
 If you go to a bar at the end of the nig ht just before the bar is going to close, usually ten or fifteen minutes before the ba r will close, the bartender – the person working serving the drinks at the bar – will  say, “Last call,” meaning this is your last opportunity to get, in that case, a drink .
 This is Pawel’s last opportunity to convince Bernadette to get on his motorcycle.

 He says, “You want a ride to work or not?”
-He’s say ing to Bernadette, “If you want me to give you a ride to work, then you have t o get on now.
+He’s say ing to Bernadette, “If you want me to give you a ride to work, then you have to get on now.
 Otherwise, I’m going to leave.”
 Bernadette says, “Okay, I’m puttin g my life in your hands.”
 “To put your life in someone’s hands” means to do somet hing so that another person is in charge of or in control of your safety and se curity.
-If you go on an airplane, you put your lives in the hands of the pilots and t he airline company.
+If you go on an airplane, you put your lives in the hands of the pilots and the airline company.

 Bernadette says, “If I die, it will be on your cons cience.”
 The expression “to be on someone’s conscience” (conscience) means that you w ill feel guilty in the future if something bad happens.
 Your “conscience” is your  sense of right and wrong – your beliefs about what is right to do and what is wrong to do.
 If something is “on your conscience,” it’s bothering you.
 It’s somethin g that you feel bad about, something you feel guilty about, perhaps.